 Kids thrive on routine and even if you have never put too much thought into it, your kids have one by nature.
 Whether it is a bedtime story before sleeping, a warm cup of milk, 2 naps a day, or just specific snack times, routines can make or break the day with little ones.

-Listen ladies, night time is dark anywhere ya go but out in the middle of nowhere at a campsite?
+Listen, ladies, night time is dark anywhere ya go but out in the middle of nowhere at a campsite?
 That is some serious darkness.
 We have likely all experienced the pitch black night whether out at a country bonfire or a previous camping trip.
-Our kids on the other hand, are often asleep before it’s even truly dark outside.
+Our kids, on the other hand, are often asleep before it’s even truly dark outside.
 If they ARE awake, it’s not usually typical of them to be outside playing without some type of backyard lights or those crazy bright city street lights shining down.
 In an attempt to make the kids more comfortable, try hanging some led lights around the campsite, strung between trees or draped around the perimeter.
-Not only does this give the site a super fun and cozy vibe, it also makes things so much less scary for the little ones!
-This is a set I love that not only serves its purpose, but is adorable as well!
+Not only does this give the site a super fun and cozy vibe, but it also makes things so much less scary for the little ones!
+This is a set I love that not only serves its purpose but is adorable as well!